 Our place – the Edinburgh Futures Institute building

-In 2022 we will move into Edinburgh’s Old Royal Infirmary on Lauriston Place.
+Following its renovation, we will move into Edinburgh’s Old Royal Infirmary on Lauriston Place.
 The Nightingale wards of this building, dating from 1879, were themselves an innovation in medical science, separating disease to limit contagion.
-In restoring this iconic, category-A listed building, the University of Edinburgh is transforming it into a space for multi-disciplinary collaboration and partnership.
+With the sensitive renovation of this iconic, category-A listed building, the University of Edinburgh is transforming it into a space for multi-disciplinary collaboration and partnership.

 The 20,000m2 space will include state-of-the-art teaching facilities, space for co‐working with industry partners, incubation space for businesses, labs for innovation and prototyping, and exhibition and performance space.